dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Waking Dream

-- {{< spell 278958 "Waking Dream" >}} - {{< spell 145108 "Ysera's Gift" >}} now heals every 4 seconds, and heals for an additional X for each of your active {{< spell 774 "Rejuvenations" >}}s.
+- {{< spell 278958 "Waking Dream" >}} - {{< spell 145108 "Ysera's Gift" >}} now heals every 4 seconds, and heals for an additional X for each of your active {{< spell 774 "Rejuvenation" >}}s.

-At 370, {{< spell 145108 "Ysera's Gift" >}} heals for 311 more per {{< spell 774 "Rejuvenations" >}}.
+At 370, {{< spell 145108 "Ysera's Gift" >}} heals for 311 more per {{< spell 774 "Rejuvenation" >}}.

 This is a Restoration trait that is not selectable as Guardian, however it will work if you have selected it from Restoration spec and switched into Guardian spec after selecting it.
 The effect is only active if you have {{< spell 197492 "Restoration Affinity" >}} talented.
 If you do, this is a 20% increase to the healing from {{< spell 145108 "Ysera's Gift" >}}, which is not amazing but it is worth noting.
-If you are tanking it's unlikely you will have any {{< spell 774 "Rejuvenations" >}}s out so this part of the effect is mostly negligible.
+If you are tanking it's unlikely you will have any {{< spell 774 "Rejuvenation" >}}s out so this part of the effect is mostly negligible.

 Overall this trait is a boost to your healing if you have {{< spell 197492 "Restoration Affinity" >}}, but it is much worse than the strong defensive traits available to Guardians.